Olga Tañón: 1990s

 In 1992, Tañón signed a contract with the WEA Latina record label to record a solo album.
-Her first recorded album was titled "Sola" (Alone).
-Among the songs in the album were, "Me Cambio por Ella" (He replaced me with her), and "Quiero estar contigo" (I Want To Be With You).
-In 1993, she recorded her second album for WEA Latina, "Mujer de Fuego" (Woman of Fire).
-Tañón also debuted as a composer with the song, "Presencié tu Amor" (I Witnessed Your Love).
-That year, Tañón received three Lo Nuestro Awards nominations in the Tropical/Salsa field: Album of the Year (Sola), Female Artist and New Artist.
+Her first recorded album was titled Sola (Alone) and included "Me cambio por ella" (I'll Change Places With Her) and "Quiero estar contigo" (I Want To Be With You).
+In 1993, she recorded her second album for WEA Latina, Mujer de Fuego (Woman of Fire), which included the original Tañón composition "Presencié tu Amor" (I Witnessed Your Love).
+That year, Tañón received three Lo Nuestro Awards nominations in the Tropical/Salsa field: Album of the Year (Sola), Female Artist, and New Artist.

-In 1994, Tañón earned her first double platinum record and in 1995, she earned 3 more platinum records with her album, "Siente el Amor" (Feel the Love).
-This album also included another of her compositions, "Unicornio" (Unicorn), which was written to the rhythm of Salsa and also included the unforgettable Merengue song, "Es Mentiroso" (He's a Liar).
-Tañón had gained fame and recognition throughout Latin America.
+In 1994, Tañón earned her first double platinum record and in 1995, she earned 3 more platinum records with her album Siente el Amor (Feel the Love).
+This album also included another of her compositions, "Unicornio" (Unicorn), which was written to the rhythm of Salsa, and also included the hit "Es Mentiroso" (He's a Liar).

-Tañón recorded a Tex-Mex CD with Mexican singer Marco Antonio Solís, "Nuevos Senderos".
-She was now being heard internationally, and with that recording she became the first Puerto Rican musician to be certified by the RIAA to sell over half a million records.
-The lead single, the ballad "Basta Ya!" topped the U.S. Billboard Top Latin Tracks for several weeks and became Tañón's first No. 1.
-For the album Tañón earned 3 Lo Nuestro Awards nominations for Pop Album of the Year, Pop Song of the Year and Pop Singer of the Year.
+Tañón recorded a Tex-Mex CD with Mexican singer Marco Antonio Solís, Nuevos Senderos, which opened her up to a new international market.
+With that recording, she became the first Puerto Rican musician to be certified by the RIAA to sell over half a million records; the lead single, the ballad "Basta Ya!" topped the U.S. Billboard Top Latin Tracks for several weeks and became Tañón's first No. 1 on that chart.
+For the album, Tañón earned 3 Lo Nuestro Awards nominations for Pop Album of the Year, Pop Song of the Year and Pop Singer of the Year.

-In 1997 Tañón debuted as an actress in the Puerto Rican version of the popular production of "Jesus Christ Superstar", produced by Rafo Muñiz.
+In 1997 Tañón debuted as an actress in the Puerto Rican version of the production of Jesus Christ Superstar, produced by Rafo Muñiz.
 She played the part of Mary Magdalene.
 This version had a tropical feel to it and included some of Tañón's songs.
-In 1998, Tañón married Juan González a Puerto Rican major-league baseball star.
+In 1998, Tañón married Juan González, a Puerto Rican major-league baseball star.
 They had a daughter, Gabriella Marie, but divorced in 1999.